10 Ways Nature Can Positively Impact Your Brain

-Think you don’t need to spend more time in nature.
-Consider all the great things that being outdoors can do for you!
+Think you don’t need to spend more time in nature?
+Check out some of the great things that being outdoors can do for you!

-Sometimes we rely too much on ourselves for inspiration, but when you struggle to brain-storm, turn to nature.
+Sometimes we rely too much on ourselves for inspiration, but when we struggle to brainstorm, turn to nature.
 Going outdoors can be incredibly inspiring for artists.
 The calmness nature offers can also allow us to work slowly towards a creative route rather than rush the process.
 Nature doesn’t rush or judge us.

 Waiting for a package to arrive, standing in line at the store, and dealing with traffic: what do these do?
 Make us angry and impatient.